 ULI Robert C. Larson Housing Policy Leadership Awards

 Recognizing innovative state and local policy initiatives that provide ongoing and sustainable support for affordable and workforce housing.

 An urban design and development competition that challenges graduate students to collaborate across disciplines and imagine a better built environment.

 ULI J.C.
 Nichols Prize for Visionaries in Urban Development

 Recognizing an individual whose own work, or work on behalf of an institution, has made a distinguished contribution to community building and who is committed to a built environment of the highest quality, anywhere in the world.

 ULI Apgar Urban Land Awards

-Recognizing authors whose articles in Urban Land Magazine best contribute to the to the mission and priorities of the ULI, encouraging contributions from young professionals and active practicioners.
+Recognizing authors whose articles in Urban Land magazine best contribute to ULI’s mission and priorities, encouraging contributions from young professionals and active practitioners.

 Presented for outstanding contribution by a ULI member to the success of ULI’s Advisory Services Program.